Author of 12 novels and over 100 stories

 Doina Ruști lives in Bucharest, is a screenwriter, and occasionally directs films.
 She directed a short film, after a story she wrote, Cristian, which premiered at Cannes, 2015, and was also nominated for other international festivals.
 She also wrote the exchanges between the characters in The Miracle of Tekir (received an award for the Best Swiss Film, Zürich, 2016) and the screenplay for the documentary The Greek Slave (directed by Germain Kanda), nominated for One World Romania’s, 2015.

-Starting with 2019, she gave up teaching, currently only creative writing workshops at the University of Bucharest.
+Professor: The History of Universal Culture & Civilization.
+Currently only creative writing workshops at the University of Bucharest.

 Convinced that giving up on the names of her ancestors is one of the great challenges man undertakes, she writes under Ruști.